 Those that find their way towards this path can know that as time draws on that we will always have the vitality and strength of good health and an inner musculature that will never be eroded by the ravages of time.
 We can have the clarity to know that all that we envision is indeed possible, but most of all, such a practice makes apparent that which lies beyond the material.
 A connection that manifests itself as well as a need, and a sincere desire to do all that we can to help others.
 A contradiction, once again in that the way of focusing on the self, ultimately becomes a portal towards helping and caring for others.

 To truly focus on the inside, leads always once again the outside, but in a much more meaningful and fulfilling way.
 Thank you for reading.

-Kevin Richardson- celebrity Personal Trainer New York City is the creator of Naturally Intense™ High Intensity Training, a lifetime natural bodybuilder, head of Naturally Intense™ Personal Trainers NYC and one of the most sought after personal trainer in NYC.
+Kevin Richardson is the creator of Naturally Intense™ High Intensity Training, a lifetime natural bodybuilder, head of Naturally Intense™ Personal Training and one of the most sought after personal trainers in New York City.